mountetna/monoetna/mountetna.github.io/metis.md

 - *pwd* - Print your local directory
 - *lcd* - Change your local directory
 - *get* - Recursively download a directory from metis
-- *validate* - Verify that a directory of files exists on metis
+- *validate* - Verify that files within a local directory are archived on metis
-- *nuke* - Remove portions of a directory structure that exist on metis
+- *nuke* - Remove files within a local directory that are already archived on metis

 If you have edit permission you may also:
 - *mv* - Rename a file on metis